-Passion: The entrepreneur must demonstrate a contagious excitement about their vision for the company.
+- Passion: The entrepreneur must demonstrate a contagious excitement about their vision for the company.

-Tenacity: The entrepreneur must prove they have the stamina and willpower to stay with their vision through thick and thin.
+- Tenacity: The entrepreneur must prove they have the stamina and willpower to stay with their vision through thick and thin.

-Commitment: The entrepreneur must be willing to invest enough of their own money into this project to convince investors they’re serious.
+- Commitment: The entrepreneur must be willing to invest enough of their own money into this project to convince investors they’re serious.

-Teamwork: The entrepreneur’s team must prove they can work effectively together.
+- Teamwork: The entrepreneur’s team must prove they can work effectively together.

-Coachability: The entrepreneur and their team must be coachable.
+- Coachability: The entrepreneur and their team must be coachable.
 No team knows everything they need to know to succeed.

 - Knowledge: Investors prefer to back teams that really know their market by having backgrounds that are rich and impressive in the market niche for which the company is engaged.

 Venture capitalists want to fund projects that are unique and can’t be easily replicated.

 Do you have a proprietary or unique product that creates barriers to entry and/or precludes copying by the competition?

-Be prepared to defend your business model.
-A serious investor will track every revenue dollar and then seriously challenge every expense it’ll take to generate that revenue dollar.
+For example, serious investor tracks every revenue dollar, plus seriously challenges every expense it’ll take to generate that revenue dollar.

-Your business model needs to be:
+Of course, Your business model needs to be:

 Vision – Mission – Core Values

-are, where you’re going and how far you’ll go to get there.
+also, where you’re going and how far you’ll go to get there.